antzGames/Godot-Compatibility-Decal-Node/README.md

 ![3](https://github.com/user-attachments/assets/48d924db-f160-4368-bb03-8f06fa275552)

+### How to use

 Make sure the geometry of the decal size intersects the ground/wall geometry or else you will see nothing.
+Watch the tutorial video if unsure what this means.
+Video: https://youtu.be/8_vL1B_J56I

+By default both projection of the decal and fading happen on the Y-AXIS, that is works great on the ground.

+If you need to use the decals on walls (like for the bullet holes), then you will need to rotate the decal.
+It is up to you to find the normal of the wall, and rotate the decal to the proper rotation.
 Watch the tutorial video if unsure what this means.
 Video: https://youtu.be/8_vL1B_J56I

 ## Planned Features